Monalipatel/House-Price-Predictor/README.md

 ### Preprocess Data

+* We used a housing price dataset from a Kaggle machine learning competition. * Initially, the data set contained > 80 columns, including:
+* Overall house quality
+* Number of cars for garage
+* Number of bedrooms and bathrooms
+* House sale price ⇐ our target variable

 #### Import Raw Data and Perform Basic Data Cleaning

 1. Select features to use in modeling and drop the rest.